Phalko202/MV-AIHA/README.md

 ### What we keep

-Only the **de-identified clinical signal** required for triage leaves the perimeter:
+Only the **de-identified clinical signal** required for research leaves the perimeter:

 - `ageYears` (integer)
 - `gender`